 The school's ethos is built on high expectations for both behaviour and academic effort.
 This is not achieved through pressure, but through a consistent approach to pastoral support that ensures pupils feel secure and valued.
 The latest official assessments confirm that pupils enjoy their time at school and feel safe within its walls.

-The academic outcomes at Lockwood Primary School are exceptionally strong.
-In 2024, 86% of pupils achieved the expected standard in reading, writing, and mathematics combined.
-This is significantly higher than the England average of 61%.
+The academic outcomes at Lockwood Primary School remain positive, though less exceptional than the previous profile suggested.
+In the 2025 dataset, 70% of pupils achieved the expected standard in reading, writing, and mathematics combined.

-Mathematics is a particular area of strength.
-Average scaled scores in mathematics reached 110 in 2024, well above the England average of 104.
-Reading results followed a similar pattern, with an average scaled score of 108.
+Mathematics remains a relative area of strength.
+Average scaled scores in mathematics reached 108 in the 2025 dataset.
+Reading results were steadier, with an average scaled score of 105.

-Ranked 790th in England for primary outcomes (FindMySchool ranking), the school sits in the top tier of schools in England (top 10%).
-Locally, it ranks 3rd among schools in the Saltburn-by-the-Sea area, reflecting its status as a leading choice for academic excellence.
+Ranked 5,214th of 14,978 schools in England for primary academic outcomes (FindMySchool ranking), the school sits above the national middle rather than in the top tier.
+Locally, it ranks 5th among ranked schools in the Saltburn-by-the-Sea area.

 England ranks and key metrics (where available)